Living in Residence

 Off Campus Housing Information

 Looking for a place to live off-campus?
 Are you searching for a room-mate?
-UTM students can visit the University of Toronto Housing Service Registry for a range of housing listings in the city of Mississauga and the surrounding area.
+UTM students can visit the University of Toronto off-campus housing finder for a range of housing listings in the city of Mississauga and the surrounding area.
 This registry is updated through the Housing Services Department at the St.George Campus.
-You may contact the department by e-mailing firstname.lastname@example.org
+Contact UTM Student Housing & Residence Life if you have questions about off-campus housing.

 St. George Campus Residence Options